murad-teymurov/java-code-background/README.md

 # java-code-background

-This is GiyHub repository about how to wokrs in the background. it will be updated regulary every week
+This is GitHub repository about how to wokrs in the background. it will be updated regulary every week